 When you exit the Escalante River, you’ll first have to hike up a couple hundred yards up Coyote Gulch.
 If you are low on water, I suggest filtering here so you have enough water for your hike out.

 When you get to an impassable boulder jam, look to your left and you’ll see a trail that heads up a rock face.
 This is your first challenge.
 I had read that the ledge you have to cross is sketchy, but I didn’t think it would be that big of deal.
 When we got to it with our heavy packs on, it had me paralyzed in fear (if I’m being 100% honest).
-It actually was pretty sketchy, especially with a big pack on, and a complete NO FALL zone.
+Maybe I was just tired, but I found it pretty intimidating, especially with a big pack on.
+It was sandy (aka a bit slick) and a complete NO FALL zone.
 Ryan came back and carried my pack, but I still had trouble mustering up the courage to get across.
-There really is no other way, so wipe the sand off your shoes and take a deep breath and try to stay upright on your feet so you have the most traction.
+There really is no other way, so wipe the sand off your shoes, take a deep breath, and try to stay upright on your feet so you have the most traction.

 Once you get across that ledge, take another deep breath, because you now have a 700 foot tall, and in some places very steep, sand dune to climb.
-It happened to be the hottest part of the day when we got here, so we were moving very slow.
-Once you get to the top of the sand dune and reach the Crack in the Wall, make sure your rope is accessible.
-You’ll need one or two people to go to the top of the crack and send the rope down.
+It happened to be the hottest part of the day when we got here, so we were moving very slowly.
+Once you get to the top of the sand dune and reach the Crack in the Wall, make sure your webbing is accessible (the National Park Service recommends webbing vs rope since rope can scar the rock face).
+You’ll need one or two people to go to the top of the crack and send the webbing down.
 I’d recommend 25 feet minimum.
 In addition to hoisting your bag up, there is one tricky move to get yourself up through the crack and one section you’ll have to carry your bag through.

 Phew, it’s pretty exhausting if I’m being honest.
-When you finally reach the very top of the Crack, then you still have a decent hike – about 2 miles back to your car.
-Follow the cairns and try to stay on the major route so you aren’t trampling through the desert.
+When you finally reach the very top of the Crack, you still have a decent hike – about 2 miles back to your car.
+Follow the cairns and try to stay on the major route so you aren’t trampling through the desert and the cryptobiotic soil.

 I hope these Escalante River packrafting tips help you plan and prepare for the trip of a lifetime and to be responsible while you’re out there.
 Got questions?
-Leave a comment below or join the Bearfoot Theory Outdoor Adventurers Facebook Group.
+Leave a comment below!